KarthikNedunchezhiyan/KarthikNedunchezhiyan/README.md

 ### 😄 Fun Fact

-Maths-Biology group in high school, Electronics & Instrumentation major in undergraduate, Working as a software developer.
+Mathematics-Biology group in high school, Electronics & Instrumentation major in undergraduate, Working as a software developer.

 ### 📕 Latest Blog Posts